Pleural Effusion and Asbestos

 Pleural Effusion Diagnosis

-The starting point in diagnosing pleural effusion is usually X-ray imaging that allows physicians to view the fluid accumulation in the pleura.
-Other ways of viewing the fluid build-up may include a CT scan or chest ultrasound.
+The starting point in diagnosing pleural effusion is usually X-ray imaging, which allows physicians to view the fluid accumulation in the pleura.
+Other ways of viewing the fluid buildup may include a CT scan or chest ultrasound.

 A thoracoscopy is performed if there isn’t enough fluid for a proper diagnosis via imaging.
 A thoracoscopy is a procedure that involves inserting a thin tube, known as a thoracoscope, into the chest via a small incision.